 Above: The floral array is a large open spreading branched panicle.
 The yellow flower heads are 2 - 3 1/2 inches wide and on long stalks.
 The phyllaries (3rd photo) are wide, erect, smooth, with rounded tips.

 Below: 1st photo - Emerging leaves have hairy undersides and stalks.
 2nd photo - The pistillate ray florets are fertile and surround the sterile disc florets.

 Below: Leaves are basal on long stalks.
 Mature leaves have heart-shaped bases, pointed large teeth.
 2nd photo - this gives you a perspective of the plant's height.

-Notes: Prairie Dock was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
-She was the first to plant it, first with plants in 1939 and then seeds in 1942 and more plants in 1951 and 1955 when she developed the upland part of the Garden.
+Notes: Prairie Dock first entered the Garden in 1923 when Eloise Butler obtained plants from Lake Geneva Wisconsin.
+She added others in 1932 from Barksdale Wisconson.
+Martha Crone added plants in 1939 and then seeds in 1942 and more plants in 1951 and 1955 when she developed the upland part of the Garden.
 Ken Avery planted it in 1963 and 1970.
 Although some books list it as found in Minnesota, it has never been surveyed in the wild and is considered not native to Minnesota, although it will grow well here in the right conditions.
 It is a plant of the east central United States, not found further west than Wisconsin, Iowa, Missouri and Arkansas.
 In Canada it is known only from Ontario.